Does Milk Have Vitamin D?

-Vitamin D fortified milk must contain at least 100 International Units (IU) and up to a maximum of 150 IU vitamin D per eight-ounce serving per national milk standards.
+Vitamin D in milk must measure at least 100 International Units (IU) and up to a maximum of 150 IU vitamin D per eight-ounce serving per national milk standards.

 Many categories of foods are permitted to include up to a specified amount of vitamin D. The Nutrition Facts label will tell you the amount of vitamin D in the food and the ingredient list on a food label will tell you the type of vitamin D that has been added to the food.